 Setting up your dishwasher for softened water

 After you’ve fitted your water softener, set the dishwasher water hardness to 0.
-You’ll find instructions for this in your dishwasher’s manual – search online if you don’t have it any more.
+You’ll find instructions for this in your dishwasher’s manual – search online if you don’t have it anymore.
 Once you’ve done this, you won’t need to add salt at all and you should see a reduction in the amount of rinse aid you use.

 Our water softeners help you around the home in so many ways.
 Softened water can prevent limescale build-up in taps, pipes and appliances.
 Many people think it tastes better than hard water, and it’s much softer on skin.
-Get in touch with our experts to find out more about our 3 month no obligation trial.
-Request a quote.